 Each guide will emphasize different aspects of the cathedrals long history, they each have favourite anecdotes and stories to tell, and will often tailor these to suit the age group of their audience.
 Judging by Trip Advisor reviews of tower tours, the enjoyment of the tour is universal as they receive high marks across the board from all age groups.

 I have taken my family on a Twilight Tower Tour for three years in a row now and it is becoming part of our festive traditions.
 The cathedral itself is always beautifully decorated for Christmas, with a huge yet tasteful Christmas tree, candles around the font and festive flower displays.
 The warm lighting and atmosphere just add to the festive mood.
-Kids love Christmas anyway and this really helps to make them receptive and enthusiastic about their tour.

 HISTORICAL BACKGROUD OF SALISBURY CATHEDRAL